Parliament streetcar line: History

 On August 3, 1924, the Parliament route was extended north on Parliament Street from Winchester Street to the new Viaduct Loop on Bloor Street, enabling a transfer to the Bloor streetcar line.
-The track on Winchester, from Parliament to Sumach, was then abandoned, and replaced by bus service.
+The track on Winchester, from Parliament to Sumach, was then abandoned and replaced by bus service.

-On January 2, 1925, one-man, ex-Toronto Railway Company streetcars replaced Birneys on Sundays and holidays with service extended to Victoria Street.
-On May 5, 1940, this also became daily service.
+On January 2, 1925, one-man, ex-Toronto Railway Company streetcars replaced Birneys on Sundays and holidays, with service extended to Victoria Street.
+On May 5, 1940, it also became daily service.

 On October 20, 1940, Peter Witt streetcars replaced ex-TRC streetcars on the Parliament route.

 On December 16, 1946, special work was installed at the intersection of Parliament and King streets as part of a track extension on Parliament Street from Queen Street.
 The main purpose of this junction was to allow some King cars to short-turn via Parliament and Dundas streets returning via Broadview Avenue.
 On January 5, 1947, Parliament streetcars started to use to use the new Parliament Loop at the south-west corner of King and Parliament streets instead of looping downtown via Victoria Street.

 On June 8, 1948, PCC streetcars replaced Witt cars in base service.

 During the 1960s, the TTC was slowly replacing streetcar routes with bus routes.
-When the TTC replaced most of the Bloor streetcar line with the Bloor-Danforth subway, it also replaced several north–south streetcar routes with buses.
-The Parliament route was one of those.
+When the TTC replaced most of the Bloor streetcar line with the Bloor-Danforth subway, it also replaced several north–south streetcar routes such as the Parliament route with buses.

 Streetcar tracks remain in use from Carlton Street to King.
 The 506 Carlton streetcar route uses the block of Parliament between Carlton and Gerrard.
-Streetcars use the remaining track when they are shifted from one route to another, or when a traffic accident or routine maintenance requires a temporary diversion.
+Streetcars use the remaining track when they are shifted from one route to another or when a traffic accident or routine maintenance requires a temporary diversion.